 “The damaging and compounding cycle of water infiltration and wear-and-tear to a parking structure never improves on its own, and the longer that warning signs are ignored, the more serious and costlier the repairs can become,” said Pogue.

 Recommendations are to use a concrete maintenance and restoration specialist, such as Western Specialty Contractors.
 These companies can confirm both problem areas and hazards within the garage and recommend a repair plan and maintenance schedule.

 The repair plan and maintenance schedule will:

 - Delay or avoid costly restoration

 For more information about Western’s parking structure maintenance program, visit www.

 About Western Specialty Contractors

 Family-owned and operated for more than 100 years, Western Specialty Contractors is the nation’s largest specialty contractor in masonry and concrete restoration, waterproofing and specialty roofing.
-Western offers a nationwide network of expertise that building owners, engineers, architects, and property managers can count on to develop cost-effective, corrective measures that can add years of useful life to a variety of structures including industrial, commercial, healthcare, historic, educational and government buildings, parking structures, and sports stadiums.
-Western is headquartered in St. Louis, MO with 30 branch offices nationwide and employs more than 1,200 salaried and hourly professionals who offer the best, time-tested techniques and innovative technology.
-For more information about Western Specialty Contractors, visit www.westernspecialtycontractors.com
+Western offers a nationwide network of expertise that building owners, engineers, architects and also property managers can count on to develop cost-effective, corrective measures that can add years of useful life to a variety of structures including industrial, commercial, healthcare, historic, educational and government buildings, parking structures and sports stadiums.
+Western has its headquarters in St. Louis, Mo.
+It also has 30 branch offices nationwide.
+Additionally, it employs more than 1,200 salaried and hourly professionals who offer the best, time-tested techniques and innovative technology.
+For more information about Western Specialty Contractors, you can also visit www.westernspecialtycontractors.com.